Mass Effect 3: Downloadable content

 A variety of downloadable content packs for Mass Effect 3 were released between March 2012 and April 2013.
 The content ranges from minor in-game items to more significant plot-related missions.
-One pack, Extended Cut, expands upon the game's original endings with an additional choice to refuse the Catalyst, which inevitably results in a Reaper victory over the current cycle of organics.
+One pack, Extended Cut, expands upon the game's original endings with an additional choice to attack or refuse the Catalyst; this results in a Reaper victory over the current cycle of organic civilizations.
 The pack also supplements each of the three main endings with an epilogue and elaborates upon other aspects of the conclusion.
 For example, whereas the original ending shows the Normandy SR-2 trying to outrun the blast from the Crucible, it does not elaborate on why the Normandy is fleeing from battle in the first place.
 In Extended Cut, a scene with Admiral Hackett ordering an evacuation is added.

 Other major packs include From Ashes, which adds Javik as a squadmate; Leviathan, which follows the crew of the Normandy as they investigate the Reapers' origins; Omega, which involves Shepard retaking the space station Omega alongside Aria T'Loak, its former ruler, from Cerberus; and Citadel, which follows the crew of the Normandy on shore leave.
 An interactive comic called Genesis 2 is also available for purchase and allows players to quickly customize important story decisions on the spot instead of having to replay prior installments.
 The Wii U version of the game includes Genesis 2 and From Ashes.
 Of all the packs, Citadel was the best-received, and both Leviathan and Citadel were nominated for Best DLC at the Spike Video Game Awards during their respective years of release (2012 and 2013).